Onto-Med/phenoman-evaluation/README.md

 java -cp phenoman-0.3.3.jar;.
 MIBE
 ```

+The number of matching patients will be printed to STDOUT.

-## Execute Gold Standard SQL and compare results with PhenoMan
+## Executing Gold Standard SQL and comparing results with PhenoMan

 Execute the SQL query within `gold_standard_script.sql`.
 The Script will return the number of matching patients.
+The number should match the result of PhenoMan.